André Choulika: Early life and education

-André Choulika was born in Beirut, Lebanon, in 1965, to a Russian father and Lebanese mother.
+André Choulika was born 1965 in Beirut, Lebanon to a Russian father and a Lebanese mother.
 He left Lebanon in 1982, arriving in France via Nicosia, Cyprus.

 After attending school in Nice, he went on to study biology and virology at Pierre and Marie Curie University (Paris VI), where he joined Professor Bernard Dujon's lab.
 He earned his DEA degree at the Pasteur Institute in the laboratory of François Jacob, who was awarded the 1965 Nobel Prize in medicine and is considered to be the father of genetic research.
 While working with Jean-François Nicolas, Bernard Dujon and Arnaud Perrin in the early 1990s, Choulika was the first to use snipping nucleases (meganucleases) to edit genes in mammalian cells, giving rise to the modern field of gene editing.

 After receiving his doctorate in molecular virology from Pierre and Marie Curie University-Paris VI, André completed a postdoctoral fellowship with Richard C. Mulligan at Harvard Medical School in the Department of Genetics.
 This work represented the first use of chimeric nucleases to edit genomes by homologous recombination.
 Later, while working in the Division of Molecular Medicine at Boston Children's Hospital, he developed the first approaches to meganuclease-based human gene therapy.